yanarchy/tikr/README.md

 # Project Name

-> This is a expansion of a project initially concieved by Mike Staub, Bryan Venable, Travis Chapman, and Richard VanBreemen.
+Tikr is an application that blends the best of GitHub with the best of Linked in.
+This is a expansion of a project initially concieved by Mike Staub, Bryan Venable, Travis Chapman, and Richard VanBreemen.
 You can find the original repo on GitHub [here](https://github.com/tikr/tikr).

 ## Development Team